Necessary Maintenance #11871

 After we agree to a uniform prescription, at least one of the two will need to be modified to follow it.

-#1 Updated by John Marshall almost 4 years ago
+#1 Updated by John Marshall over 4 years ago

 As commented above, Pandora attempts to provide a full representation of a particle decay/interaction hierarchy.

 For a neutrino interaction, there will be one PFParticle that represents the neutrino, with a vertex representing the neutrino interaction vertex.
 There will then be PFParticles representing primary daughters of the neutrino, e.g. a muon and a proton, and each of these will also have a vertex (typically will be close the neutrino vertex, but not always the case, e.g. case of two photons produced by pi0 decay).
 The muon may subsequently decay and an electron may be reconstructed as a daughter of the muon (a secondary daughter of the neutrino).
 The PFParticle representing the electron will have a vertex at the point of muon decay / electron creation.